datanav/docs/technical/tripletex-superoffice.rst

      - "string"

-Tripletex Supplier to Superoffice Contact
+Tripletex Supplier to SuperOffice Contact
 -----------------------------------------
-Before any synchronization can take place, a link between a Tripletex Supplier and a Superoffice Contact must be established.
+Before any synchronization can take place, a link between a Tripletex Supplier and a SuperOffice Contact must be established.

-A new Superoffice Contact will be created from a Tripletex Supplier if it is connected to a Tripletex Product, or Productgrouprelation that is synchronized into Superoffice.
+A new SuperOffice Contact will be created from a Tripletex Supplier if it is connected to a Tripletex Product, or Productgrouprelation that is synchronized into SuperOffice.

-A Tripletex Supplier will merge with a Superoffice Contact if one of the following property combinations match:
+A Tripletex Supplier will merge with a SuperOffice Contact if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - Tripletex Supplier Property
-     - Superoffice Contact Property
+     - SuperOffice Contact Property
    * - email
      - Emails.Value

-Once a link between a Tripletex Supplier and a Superoffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Supplier and a SuperOffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Supplier and a Superoffice Contact:
+The following properties are synchronized between a Tripletex Supplier and a SuperOffice Contact:

 .. list-table::
    :header-rows: 1

    * - Tripletex Supplier Property
-     - Superoffice Contact Property
+     - SuperOffice Contact Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - deliveryAddress.addressLine1
      - Address.Postal.Address1
      - "string"